 Deviations

 Our study had several deviations.
 (1) We conducted the study online whereas the original was conducted in a laboratory and in the paper-and-pencil format.
 (2) We conducted the study with U.S. residents on MTurk whereas the original was conducted with Princeton undergraduate students.
-(3) In the first hiring scenario, we asked participants to type in the first name of the applicant of their choice, whereas the original asked participants to circle the person’s profile and write down the full name.
-We deviated here because there was no straightforward way to implement circling on Qualtrics.
+(3) In the first hiring scenario, we asked participants to type in the full name of the applicant of their choice, whereas the original asked participants to circle the person’s profile and then write down the full name.
+We did not ask participants to “circle” because there was no straightforward way to implement the same on Qualtrics.
 (4) For the first scenario we did not use the original profile pictures but a different set of pictures from the Chicago Face Database (Ma et al., 2015) because the original pictures had low resolution (see the supplemental materials for how we selected those pictures).
 (5) We employed comprehension questions for the second hiring scenario to ensure that participants had a proper understanding of it; the original did not.
-(6) As aforesaid, we used only non-negative numbers in the scale point labels.
+(6) We did not present numbers in the scale point labels.
 We did not expect any of these deviations to systematically impact the replication outcomes.

 Hypotheses